A day in Fairbanks

 Alaska-bound visitors have a good opportunity to see some of North America's biggest mammals along the highways and byways of the North.

-Bears at AWCC (Alaska Wildlife Conservation Center).
-Located 48 miles south of Anchorage, Alaska at Milepost 79 Seward Highway.
+The Alaska Wildlife Conservation Center is located 48 miles south of Anchorage, Alaska at Milepost 79 on the Seward Highway.

 A unique itinerary for Alaska Highway travelers via Canada's Northwest Territories.